OTW People

 Laura Narcisse

 Laura Narcisse believes in the power of helping yourself by helping others.
-She began her now 7-year journey in Opening the World, starting as a participant and then taking on more leadership roles until she eventually transitioned into her current position.
+She joined Opening the World as a participant in 2016.
+She took on more leadership roles until she eventually transitioned into her current position.
 Her interest in learning about other cultures and people, and helping those in her community, initially drew her to study Anthropology and Sociology, and ultimately, to join OTW.
 During her first few years in the OTW program, Laura received her associates in Anthropology and Sociology from the College of Marin.
-While working for OTW, Laura has achieved even more accomplishments by becoming certified in NCTI’s Real True Colors and Crossroads programs and teaching colors classes to others alongside her co-facilitator.
-When Laura isn’t volunteering, setting up/preparing for various social and educational events, she enjoys cooking/trying out new recipes, going on hikes, crafting, reading, and hanging out with her loved ones.
+While working for OTW, Laura is certified in NCTI’s Real Colors and Crossroads and now teaches these programs in OTW.
+When Laura isn’t volunteering or conducting various social and educational events, she enjoys cooking and trying out new recipes, going on hikes, crafting, reading, and hanging out with her loved ones.

 OTW Peer Leadership Team